KrisHod/Algorithms/README.md

 answer[i] == i if non of the above conditions are true.
 ****************

+Test4

+Math Challenge
+Have the function MathChallenge(num) take the num parameter being passed which will always be a positive integer and return its additive persistence which is the number of times you must add the digits in num until you reach a single digit.

+For example: if num is 2718 then your program should return 2 because 2+7+1+8 =18 and 1+8 =9.
+**************

 Test5
 Write a function that reverses a string.
 The input string is given as an array of characters s.